 Because of the arrangement of the fuselage, which allowed vertical clearance between the fore and aft rotors, the helicopter was popularly known as “the Flying Banana.”
 Internally, like many engineering test aircraft, the XHRP-X was called “the dog ship.”

-Frank Piasecki was the first pilot to be licensed by the C.A.A. as a helicopter pilot.
+Frank Piasecki was the first pilot to be licensed by the C.A.A. as a helicopter pilot (who had not previously held an airplane license).

 The PV-3 was designed to be flown by two pilots and be capable of carrying 10 passengers.
 The fuselage was 47 feet, 2 inches (14.376 meters) long.
 Each of the three-bladed rotors were 41 feet (12.497 meters) in diameter.
 The overall height was 13 feet, 11 inches (4.242 meters).
 The helicopter had an empty weight of 4,279 pounds (1,941 kilograms), and gross weight of 6,420 pounds (2,912 kilograms).
 The helicopter had fixed tricycle landing gear with castering wheels.